 NO MORE GAS PLANTS IN OUR COMMUNITIES!

-Amidst a worsening climate crisis and the federal attacks on renewable energy, Dominion is seeking to built a huge 1,000 MW gas plant in Chesterfield, while Nebraska-based Tenaska wants to build another gas plant outside Scottsville with a gigantic 1,500 MW capacity.
+Amidst a worsening climate crisis and the federal attacks on renewable energy, a multibillion-dollar Nebraska-based private corporation named Tenaska wants to build another gas plant outside Scottsville with a gigantic 1,500 MW capacity, while Dominion is seeking to build a huge 1,000 MW gas plant in Chesterfield.

 Gas plant expansion in our communities is being proposed solely to meet Dominion’s forecasted energy demands from data centers.